-"We are the University of Cumbria, for and from Cumbria and our localities, rooted in and serving our communities.
-We are a university for our region.
+"We are the University of Cumbria, for and from Cumbria and our localities, rooted in and serving our communities and reflecting the unique environment of the Lake District.
+We are a university for our region with people, place and partnership at our heart.
+We are also a young university that is growing and evolving."